jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
-<div style="margin-top: 100px; text-align: left;">Germane to the discussion thus far, but without the same rigor, here is a pseudo-approximation for the hypotenuse of a triangle as bitwise disjunction.</div>
+<div style="margin-top: 100px; text-align: left;">Germane to the discussion thus far, but without the same rigor, here is a approximation for the hypotenuse of a triangle using bitwise disjunction.</div>
 @snapend

 @snap[south span-85 text-05 text-black]